nuejs/nue/packages/nuejs.org/docs/template-syntax.md

-### Attributes and data
+### Passing data
 You can pass data to your components with attributes.
 These can be static or dynamic, and the values can be anything: strings, numbers, arrays, and objects.
-Here we pass the business model object to the application header component in `:model` attribute.
+Here we pass a simple number:

 ```
-[image-gallery ]
+[image-gallery index="1"]
 ```

-#### The `<script/>` tag
+### The &lt;script&gt; tag { #script-tag }
-The instance variables are defined on the script tag that is a direct descendant of the parent and other script tags are removed.
-However, any script tag with a `type` or `src` attribute is passed directly to the client:
+The instance variables are defined on the script tag that is a direct descendant of the parent.
+Other script tags are simply removed unless they have a `type` or `src` attribute:

 ```
 <!-- passed to the client directly -->